Frequently Asked Questions

 (vii) Save the file as a JPEG at a high-quality setting of at least 8 in Photoshop (this is the image that will be judged - there is no set requirement for how to name your file).

 - In Adobe Photoshop: File>Save As> select jpg and set the quality.

 - In Adobe Lightroom: in the Export Dialogue under File Settings select jpg and set the quality to 100, leave the Limit File Size To box unchecked.
 Export.

-Please email the Competition office and we’ll be happy to help.
+Please email us at email@example.com and we’ll be happy to help.